Data Quality as Predictor of Voice Anti-Spoofing Generalization: Experimental Setup

 \subsection{Spoofing corpora}

-We use seven different publicly available corpora in this study: SAS \cite{wu-SAS}, ASVspoof 2017 v2.0 \cite{hectorAsvspoof2.0}, ASVspoof 2019 (LA, PA and PA Real) \cite{asvspoof2019overview}, BTAS 2016 \cite{Korshunov-btas2016}, and ReMASC \cite{Gong2019-ReMASC}.
-The SAS corpus was created for anti-spoofing research with synthetic speech created with seven voice conversion (VC) and three speech synthesis (SS) methods.
-Subsequently, ASVspoof 2015 corpus was designed with same methods as used in SAS corpus.
-While the ASVspoof 2017 corpus contains spoofed recordings collected under real replay conditions, the ASVspoof 2019 PA corpus was created in a controlled setting through simulation of replay attack conditions.
-PA real is a small test set that contains replayed audio files collected in a realistic replay attack conditions.
+We use seven publicly available corpora: SAS \cite{wu-SAS}, ASVspoof 2017 v2.0 \cite{hectorAsvspoof2.0}, ASVspoof 2019 (LA, PA and PA Real) \cite{asvspoof2019overview}, BTAS 2016 \cite{Korshunov-btas2016}, and ReMASC \cite{Gong2019-ReMASC}.
+The SAS corpus was created for anti-spoofing research with seven voice conversion (VC) and three speech synthesis (SS) methods.
+The subsequent ASVspoof 2015 corpus includes the same attacks.
+While the ASVspoof 2017 corpus contains real replay attack recordings, the ASVspoof 2019 PA corpus consists of simulated replay attacks.
+PA real is a small test set that contains real replayed audio files.
 ReMASC \cite{Gong2019-ReMASC} is a another publicly available corpus for replay spoofing attack research in voice controlled applications.
-We also use the speech corpus used in BTAS 2016 speaker anti-spoofing competition consisting different types of replay attacks~\cite{Korshunov-btas2016}.
+We also include the corpus used in BTAS 2016 anti-spoofing competition.
+It consists of different types of replay attacks~\cite{Korshunov-btas2016}.